sahiliamsso/docs/source/authn-guide/passport.md

     }));
 ```

-scope value can be set from the strategy itself it it supports that
+scope value can be set from the strategy itself if the strategy supports that
 or you can set the scope value here too.

 The callbackResponse method return the control to Gluu server and